heymeepo/morpeh.oneframe/README.md

 ## Usage

-You need to create ```ECS/Systems/OneFrameSystem``` and add it to the end of your system hierarchy in Installer as LateUpdateSystem.
+You need to create ```ECS/Systems/OneFrameSystem``` and add it to the end of your systems hierarchy in Installer as LateUpdateSystem.

 Now you can use oneframes in your systems as follows: